 Changing careers is not an easy decision to make for some.
 We can’t get rid of this feeling of foreboding and fear that a career change might be a Pandora’s box – a drastic change that can be disastrous.
-Some say think it through or just stick to whatever you have right now; at least you are blessed.
+Yes, “Fear, or getting scared, is an emotion that’s part of our biology as human beings, just like other emotions such as sadness, joy and anger.
+It serves a purpose that’s crucial to our ability to survive.” says Steve Orma, PsyD, clinical psychologist.
+But some say think it through or just stick to whatever you have right now; at least you are blessed.
 Others would push you to take that leap and face the challenge.

 If you are in the situation where changing career is your priority then, these step plan is beneficial on your road to a successful career change